chocolatey/choco-wiki/FeaturesAgentService.md

 * `choco upgrade chocolatey-agent <options>` (see [agent install options](#chocolatey-agent-install-options))
 * `choco feature disable -n showNonElevatedWarnings` - requires Chocolatey v0.10.4+ to set.
 * `choco feature enable -n useBackgroundService`
 * You also need to opt in sources in for self-service packages.
 See [[choco source|CommandsSource]] (and `--allow-self-service`).
-Alternatively, you can allow any configured source to be used for self-service by running the following: `choco feature disable -n useBackgroundServiceWithSelfServiceSourcesOnly` (requires Chocolatey Extension v1.10.0+).
+    * OPTIONAL (not recommended): Alternatively, you can allow any configured source to be used for self-service by running the following: `choco feature disable -n useBackgroundServiceWithSelfServiceSourcesOnly` (requires Chocolatey Extension v1.10.0+).
+We do not recommend this as it could be a security finding if you shut it off.
-* If you want self-service to apply only to non-administrators, run `choco feature enable -n useBackgroundServiceWithNonAdministratorsOnly` (requires Chocolatey Extension v1.11.1+).
+* OPTIONAL (highly recommended): If you want self-service to apply only to non-administrators, run `choco feature enable -n useBackgroundServiceWithNonAdministratorsOnly` (requires Chocolatey Extension v1.11.1+).
+Do understand this means that a real non-administrator, not an administrator in a non-elevated UAC context (that scenario will go the normal route and will not go through background mode).
-* If you want to configure custom commands (not just install/upgrade), use something like `choco config set backgroundServiceAllowedCommands "install,upgrade,pin,sync"` (with the commands you want to allow, requires Chocolatey Extension v1.12.4+).
+* OPTIONAL (varied recommendations): If you want to configure custom commands (not just install/upgrade), use something like `choco config set backgroundServiceAllowedCommands "install,upgrade,pin,sync"` (with the commands you want to allow, requires Chocolatey Extension v1.12.4+).
 See [commands consideration](#command-customization-consideration) below.
-* For use with Chocolatey GUI, you need Chocolatey Extension v1.12.4+, and at least Chocolatey GUI v0.14.0-unstable0345. **Uninstall any version of the GUI you already have installed first**, then run `choco upgrade chocolateygui -y --pre --version 0.14.0-unstable0345 --source https://www.myget.org/F/chocolateygui/ --allow-downgrade` (you will also need at least .NET 4.5.2 installed)
+* OPTIONAL (highly recommended): For use with Chocolatey GUI, you need Chocolatey Extension v1.12.4+, and at least Chocolatey GUI v0.14.0-unstable0345. **Uninstall any version of the GUI you already have installed first**, then run `choco upgrade chocolateygui -y --pre --version 0.14.0-unstable0345 --source https://www.myget.org/F/chocolateygui/ --allow-downgrade` (you will also need at least .NET 4.5.2 installed)

 ##### Chocolatey Agent Install Options